-In Experiment 1, stimuli were presented and randomised using PsychoPy v3.0 software (Peirce, 2007).
-Data was collected in smaller groups, on up to 10 computers simultaneously (with identical hardware and software profiles) in a quiet room.
-Participants were seated in separated work-station booths, at approximately 60 cm from 21.5-inch LCD monitors with a resolution of 1920x1080, 16:9 aspect ratio, a refresh rate of 60 Hz, and colour depth of 16.7M.
+In Experiment 1, stimuli were presented and randomized using PsychoPy v3.0 software (Peirce, 2007).
+Data were collected in smaller groups, on up to 10 computers simultaneously (with identical hardware and software profiles) in a quiet room.
+Participants were seated in separated work-station booths, at approximately 60 cm in front of 21.5-inch LCD monitors with a resolution of 1920x1080, 16:9 aspect ratio, a refresh rate of 60 Hz, and color depth of 16.7M.
 Experimental sessions were monitored by one research assistant.
-After verbal and written instructions, everyone completed a test-run of 10 trials (5 target-present, 5 target-absent) which were excluded from analysis.
+After verbal and written instructions, everyone completed a test-run of 10 trials (5 target-present, 5 targetabsent) which were excluded from analysis.
 Participants could each ask questions before collectively starting the experiment.
-Participants completed two blocks of trials; in one block the search target was a lock and in the other it was a butterfly (with the order of blocks counterbalanced across conditions).
+Participants completed two blocks of trials; in one block the search target was a lock and in the other it was a butterfly (order of blocks was counterbalanced across conditions).